 For more on some Halachos related to roadtrips, check out this article.

 - Airbnb – with or without a pandemic, home or apartment rentals come in handy for kosher travelers as you can easily find rentals with kitchens in areas where there’s no kosher food.
 Additionally, you can often find great places in great locations that beat hotels!
-Use this link for $35 off your first Airbnb booking.

-- Thank you to the wider YeahThatsKosher community and friends with their personal tips on things to do and places to eat.
+- Thank you to the wider YeahThatsKosher community and friends for their personal tips on things to do and places to eat.
 Join our Facebook Group to participate in our kosher restaurant and travel discussions.

 What places and things to do did I miss that you’d recommend?
 Comment below.